Longitudinal Network Models and Permutation-Uniform Markov Chains: Introduction

-In \cref{sec:puniformity}, the main \lcnamecref{thm:uniform-chain}, \cref{thm:uniform-chain}, establishes the key identification of p-uniform Markov chains with an \abbr{iid} sequence on the same state space.
+In \cref{sec:puniformity}, the main \lcnamecref{thm:uniform-chain}, \cref{thm:uniform-chain}, establishes the key identification of p-uniform Markov chains with an \abbr{IID} sequence on the same state space.
 This identification plays nicely with exponential family representations of the transition matrix and the interpretability of its sufficient statistic.
-In this way, we can translate certain Markov chains to \abbr{iid} sequences, perform statistical analysis on the latter, and draw conclusions about the former.
-Applications for p-uniform Markov chains include autoregressive processes on discrete state spaces and several of the examples in \cref{sec:examples-lit}. \Textcite[\S~6]{consistency-exp-fam-mle} called for ways of analyzing independent random variables in place of dependent random variables in Markov chains of networks.
+In this way, we can translate certain Markov chains to \abbr{IID} sequences, perform statistical analysis on the latter, and draw conclusions about the former.
+Applications of p-uniform Markov chains include autoregressive processes on discrete state spaces and several of the examples in \cref{sec:examples-lit}. \Textcite[\S~6]{consistency-exp-fam-mle} called for ways of analyzing independent random variables in place of dependent random variables in Markov chains of networks.
 The novelty of the techniques in this paper are disposing of the temporal dependence in a Markov chain, and maintaining interpretability of parameters and sufficient statistics while doing so.
+For certain Markov chains (see \cref{sec:examples-lit}), dispensing with temporal dependence allows us to compute maximum-likelihood estimators (\abbr{MLE}s) from closed-form expressions where previously the literature contemplated only Markov-chain Monte Carlo (\abbr{MCMC}) or Newton's method algorithms.